Darxo/Hardened/README.md

 	- **Wooden Skirmisher Shields** now have 2 Weight (down from 4).
 They lose **Shieldwall** and gain **Knock Back**
 	- **Worn Heater Shields** now have 23 Melee Defense (up from 20), 13 Ranged Defense (down from 15) and lose **Shieldwall**
 	- **Worn Kite Shields** now have 13 Melee Defense (down from 15), 23 Ranged Defense (down from 25) and lose **Knock Back**
-- Wooden Shields, Kite Shields and Heater Shields which are colored in Mercenary Colors (e.g. your own) grant +5 Resolve while equipped
+- Wooden Shields, Kite Shields and Heater Shields which are colored in Mercenary Colors (e.g. your own) grant +5 Resolve while equipped and cost +50 Crowns

 ### Streamlined Difficulty Scaling

 - Most vanilla difficulty scaling methods (day/player strength/renown scaling) are disabled
 - Instead the following streamlined system is added:
-	- Contracts are 1% more difficult for every 12.5 Renown, up to a maximum of 1000% more
+	- Contracts are 1% more difficult for every 10 Renown, up to a maximum of 1000% more
-	- Contracts pay 1% more Crowns for every 12.5 Renown, up to a maximum of 1000% more
+	- Contracts pay 1% more Crowns for every 10 Renown, up to a maximum of 1000% more
 	- Contracts with 1 Skull no longer apply the penalty to pay twice and those with 3 Skulls no longer apply the bonus to pay twice
 	- Settlement have 1,3% more resources available per day (e.g. for spawning Caravans and Militia), up to a maximum of 400% at day ~300
 	- Every other scaling encounter in the world becomes 1,3% more difficult per day, up to a maximum of 400% at day ~300